rebelsky/sams-assorted-musings-reflections/three-months.md

 * Don't write better, but possibly write faster.
 Maybe even type faster.
 (Michelle's comment: "You wouldn't write nearly as much if you didn't type as fast as you do.")
+(I wonder if I'd be even faster if I used a clicky keyboard.)
 * Endnotes (or are they footnotes?).
 Sometimes I get a bit carried away with them, as you've seen recently, and will probably see in tomorrow's essay [sketched, and already has way too many digressions].
 But the main essay (usually) succeeds on its own, so I don't feel so bad about the random, multi-step, asides.
 (Actually, I think the endnotes carry a lot of my 'voice', as it were.)
+* Get joy from it.
+Think more carefully about issues in the main text and make bad jokes in the footnotes (or is that vice versa?).
+Also my general joy of creating.
 * Occasionally a bit of an addiction.
 "I just have to write a little bit more" or "come up with another topic for next week" or "add just three more endnotes".